alex-rnv/http-broadcast/README.md

 # http-distribution-server

+Like proxy server, but vice versa.
 The idea is to send the same HTTP POST or PUT request to bunch of recipients, without changing request sender.
 Http-distribution-server retranslates request body chunks to several locations.
 Even though http is commonly session-based protocol, distribution-server can not support sessions in this meaning, instead it supports different response policies, depending on how many retranslations succeded.

 ## Usage
 Distribution-server is a standalone microservice implemented as [Vert.x 3](http://vertx.io/) component.
 Generally, there is no need to include library in your dependencies, though it is possible.